KestrelComputer/kestrel/_posts/2015-02-24-evented-or-not.md

 contemporarily, *used to*) expose two API entrypoints:

 1.  `schedule` typically takes a request and breaks it down into smaller tasks.
-Each of these tasks are then scheduled amongst other currently outstanding requests.
+The driver then schedules each of these smaller tasks amongst its current work load.
 For example, a floppy disk driver would take a read request and break it down into a separate seek and one or more individual read-sector tasks.
 To minimize the amount of time the drive spends seeking a cylinder, it might insert the seeks and sector reads in the *middle* of its current work-load, particularly if it has outstanding requests for I/O at smaller and larger cylinder numbers.
-One of the simplest algorithms for deciding where to put seeks is the [Elevator Algorithm](http://en.wikipedia.org/wiki/Elevator_algorithm).
+I refer you to the [Elevator Algorithm](http://en.wikipedia.org/wiki/Elevator_algorithm).

 2.  `interrupt` typically examines the state of the driver, retires the current